laanwj/etna_viv/README.md

 Vivante GPL kernel driver
 --------------------------

+The headers and implementation files for the Vivante GPL kernel driver are also included:

     kernel_drivers/

-The headers for the Vivante GPL kernel driver interface.

 Both GPL kernel driver versions, v2 and v4, are provided.
-They are useful in understanding the interface, and the hardware at a basic level.
+They are useful in understanding the kernel interface, and the hardware at a basic level.

 The drivers are rooted in the kernel tree at `drivers/gpu/vivante`.